Brian Taylor (Australian footballer): Media career

 Towards the end of his playing career, Taylor was approached to write a weekly column in the Sunday Herald newspaper.
 He kept a diary throughout the 1990 season, publishing it as Black and White: The Taylor Diaries.

-On radio, Taylor started out with 3UZ in 1991 before becoming was the lead commentator for the Triple M commentary team from 1997 when the station became the first FM radio station to broadcast Australian rules football matches.
+On radio, Taylor started out with 3UZ in 1991 before becoming the lead commentator for the Triple M commentary team from 1997 when the station became the first FM radio station to broadcast Australian rules football matches.

 In 2010, he joined 3AW's football commentary team as chief football caller, replacing Rex Hunt who had moved to Triple M to call football on Saturday afternoons.
 Taylor called the Friday night and either the Saturday or Sunday afternoon game for 3AW, alternating with Tony Leonard subject to commitments with the Seven Network.
 Taylor's five-year contract with 3AW ended at the conclusion of the 2014 football season and was not renewed.
 3AW's General Manager, Shane Healy, stated that Taylor "would focus on his TV career and that 3AW would move forward in 2015 without his involvement".
 It was later confirmed Taylor would re-join Triple M to call Sunday matches.
 In 2016 he also appeared on The Saturday Rub alongside James Brayshaw, Danny Frawley and Damian Barrett.

 On television, Taylor was an AFL commentator for the Nine Network from 2002 until the station lost the broadcasting rights in 2006 to the Seven Network, he mainly called Sunday matches with Brayshaw and Garry Lyon.
 He remained with the station as a panellist on The Sunday Footy Show until 2010 while also being the host of AFL Teams and calling a Sunday match on Fox Sports from 2009 to 2011.

 From the start of the 2012 season, Taylor started calling Saturday night matches for the Seven Network and remained in the role until the end of the 2016 season.

-In 2017, Taylor replaced the retiring Dennis Cometti joining Bruce McAvaney as a commentator of Friday night while also doing Sunday afternoon games for Seven, while remaining calling Saturday afternoon games for Triple M.
+In 2017, Taylor replaced the retiring Dennis Cometti joining Bruce McAvaney as a commentator of the marquee Friday night timeslot while also doing Sunday afternoon games for Seven, while remaining calling Saturday afternoon games for Triple M. Taylor also called the AFL Grand Final for Seven following the timeslot change.

 Also in 2017, Taylor started a segment during the Channel Seven coverage called "Roaming Brian".
 During this live segment he roves around in the winning teams' change rooms collecting ad-lib interviews with players.
 Often catching them off-guard, Taylor manages to get some candid, off-the-cuff comments from players, coaches, relatives, and other AFL identities, which provide some entertaining moments for viewers.
 Players are usually willing to be interviewed, though in 2018 he was rebuffed by Richmond's Toby Nankervis.

+Since 2025, Taylor began calling Thursday night matches alongside Hamish McLachlan after being moved from working on Friday night matches which since 2021 he called with James Brayshaw but remained on Sunday afternoon working with mainly Alister Nicholson.
+He also calls Friday night and Saturday afternoon games on Triple M, the latter with his long time calling partner Brayshaw.